 The facility houses biochemistry, bacteriology, immunology and virology laboratories.
-The open layout of the building will encourage knowledge sharing.
+The open layout of the building is designed to encourage knowledge sharing.

 VIDO / InterVac R&D

-The study of emerging disease causing pathogens such as West Nile virus, SARS H1N1 and H5N1 is possible only in CL3 laboratories.
+The study of emerging disease-causing pathogens such as West Nile virus, SARS H1N1 and H5N1 is only possible in CL3 laboratories.

-The Government of Canada funded C$49m for the project through various agencies.
-The Canada Foundation for Innovation put forward C$32.5m and the Province of Saskatchewan provided C$57.1m.
+The Government of Canada provided C$49m to the project through various agencies.
+The Canada Foundation for Innovation also put forward C$32.5m and the Province of Saskatchewan provided C$57.1m.